mckaylush/Business_Packages/index.md

 print(data.describe())
 ```

-This produces descriptive statistics for your dataset (mean, standard deviation, min, max) which is **essential for a first step in understanding business data**.
+This produces descriptive statistics for your dataset (mean, standard deviation, min, max) which is essential for a first step in understanding business data.

 ---